noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 <br/>
 <br/>
 ### Claim
-Electromagnetic radiation around the home, such as inductive chargers or WiFi, is dangerous to human health.
+Electromagnetic radiation around the home, such as inductive chargers or Wi-Fi, is dangerous to human health.